 Website Mistake #7 – Your Business Website is Centered on You

 Now we are not talking about portfolios, although they can be somewhat related to this advice too.

-Any website that is centered around one people who only use’s “I” will not succeed.
+Any website that is centered around one person who only uses “I” will not succeed.
 People are not interested in what you get up to at the weekend or who’s your favorite footballer.
-Websites are going to succeed much more easily if they are build upon delivering a service or product, or allowing the visitor to do something, like watch videos or connect with their friends.
+Websites are going to succeed much more easily if they are built upon delivering a service or product or allowing the visitor to do something, like watch videos or connect with their friends.
 This relates back to #6; having a purpose for your website.

 Website Mistake #8 – No Sharing